HISTORY OF BLACK FRIDAY

 While it is difficult to connect this term to the start of the Christmas shopping sales season before its use in the mid-1960s in Philadelphia, the concept appears to go back to the 19th century when Christmas sales followed Thanksgiving Day parades.
 In 1939 President Franklin D Roosevelt set the date of Thanksgiving to the next-to-last Thursday in November rather than the last Thursday of the month, allowing an extra week of shopping before Christmas.

-In 1941 Congress officially made Thanksgiving the 4th Thursday in November.
-Though procrastinators usually make the shopping days immediate before Christmas the most profitable, Black Friday is certainly one of the busiest shopping days of the year.
+On December 26, 1941, Congress officially made Thanksgiving the 4th Thursday in November.
+Though procrastinators usually make the shopping days immediate before Christmas the most profitable, Black Friday is undoubtedly one of the busiest shopping days of the year, if not the busiest.
 Below are some helpful definitions for specific holiday terms used during this time of year:

 - Black Friday: a shopping holiday that begins earlier each year, once beginning at 7 am and now at 4 am (or even midnight), on the Friday following Thanksgiving.
-Starting in 2013 it slipped into Thanksgiving Day.
-This year, Target stores started it at 6 pm the night before.
-At one time this was the official opening of the Christmas shopping season, given its name due to the belief that retailers would now be “in the black” (profitable) as opposed to “in the red” (losses), both historical accounting terms.
+Starting in 2013, it slipped into Thanksgiving Day.
+This year, Target stores are open Thanksgiving Day from 5 pm to 1 am Friday, then re-open at 7 am Friday morning.
+At one time, Black Friday was the official opening of the Christmas shopping season, given its name due to the belief that retailers would now be “in the black” (profitable) as opposed to “in the red” (losses), both historical accounting terms.
 However, this particular connotation of Black Friday did not arrive until the 1980s.
 The opening day phenomenon of Christmas decorations is now being eroded by Christmas Creep.

 - O’Dark Thirty: an imprecise time, usually before sunup, when the alarm goes off to signal the beginning of shopping with the illusory promise that sleep loss relates to saving money.
 The personal start of the orgy of predawn consumerism.